 The only side effects, there was this terrible, the tiredness seemed to get worse y’know?
 And of course the time when my platelets went down, the following Christmas they went down very low, I was down very low.
 They had to take me in, and this Christmas.
 I don’t blame the chemo, I think it’s because I got, just when in the middle on the chemo they increased it from a… was it, a hundred and thirty up to a hundred and seventy.
 And I think , I think because, just after getting it I got this bit of a… picked up a cold, and it pulled me down, and they had to re… had to put me back to the hundred and thirty, and I don't know if that interfered, because I thought we were doing quite well with it.
 I thought I was beating the cancer, I was hoping to keep in the one hundred and seventy, but they thought it was too much for me you know.
 And then a while after, she made the decision that, didn’t give me the last one, but it seemed to be the same thing.
 Once I start on the chemo, it’s attacking the cancer and the cancer seems to be going.
 When I get to the halfway start its like if my body has got used to it.

-Occasionally people experience unusual symptoms as they are receiving their chemotherapy.
-Interview 32 describes one occasion when this happened to him.
+Occasionally, people experience unusual symptoms while they are receiving chemotherapy.
+See

 Interview 32 describes getting an immediate reaction to one treatment.